By Mary Theroux | Thursday November 19, 2009 at 4:20 PM PDT | 1 Comment

 Tags: Budget and Tax Policy, California, Charity, Civil Society, Drugs, Economics, Education, Employment, Free Market, Labor, Land use, Police, Politics, Privatization, Regulation, Urban Issues

 How many jobs has the “stimulus” package created?
 Sensible economists of course know this question cannot possibly be answered.
-Government spending directs resources toward politically favored projects at the expense of others, but the net effect on resource allocation, including the net effect on “jobs” — a heterogeneous category that depends on hours worked,...
+Government spending directs resources toward politically favored projects at the expense of others, but the net effect on resource allocation, including the net effect on “jobs”—a heterogeneous category that depends on hours worked, job characteristics,...

 Read More »